Touro University California College of Osteopathic Medicine

 - Primary application service: AACOMAS

 - Submission timing for best consideration: TUCOM California operates on a rolling admissions cycle.
-For the best possible chances of acceptance, candidates are advised to apply early.
+For the best chance of admission, candidates are encouraged to apply prior to February 1st.

 First-Year Class Matriculants’ Selection Factors: